Sri Dev Suman: Imprisonment in Tehri

 Suman gave the state an ultimatum of 15 days, which if unfulfilled he would begin a fast unto death.
 During this time Suman was subjected to inhumane torture.
 He was heavily shackled and was given his food, which jailer Mohan Singh and others, had mixed with sand and stones.

 On 3 May 1944, Suman launched his historic indefinite fast to protest the inhuman behavior of the jail authorities and the dismissal of his demands under the rule of the Tehri monarchs.

 When news of Suman's fast broke out, the King of Tehri spread a rumor that Suman had broken the fast and was to be released on the Maharaja's birthday as a gesture of great generousity.
 In reality, the monarchy had made a proposal to Suman, which guaranteed his acquittal in exchange of him withdrawing his demands for the independence of Tehri and the end of his fast, which the latter declined.

 His condition started deteriorating and by 11 July 1944 it became critical.
 Even then he resisted attempts at force feeding by the Jail authorities.

 Death

 Two hundred and nine days into his prison sentence for the last eighty four of which he had spent on a hunger strike, and five more he spent comatose, Sri Dev Suman perished on 25 July 1944.
 Just two months after his 28th birthday.

 Local legends recount that the King of Tehri had Suman's corpse hung on a tree in Srinagar in a display of feudal power to deter other protestors.
 The legend however, is believed to have been concocted at a later date to gain support for the rebels, against the monarchy and in the future was recalled to garner solidarity for the Uttarakhand Statehood Movement.

 Reports of the time however indicate that there was a cover up upon Suman's death.
-The kingdom, anticipating outrage had Suman's corpse secretly thrown into the Bhilangna River without any funerary rituals.
+The kingdom, anticipating outrage had Suman's corpse stuffed inside a sack and secretly thrown into the Bhilangna River from the Kandal bridge without any funerary rituals.